-Germany's largest amusement park recently unseated Neuschwanstein as the most visited site in Germany!
+Europa-Park, Germany's largest amusement park, recently unseated Neuschwanstein as the most visited site in Germany.
 It may not have the romance of the castle, but it does have mind-blowing rides, lands modeled on the different countries of Europe, and a mouse mascot that may remind you of someone else.

 More than any other landmark, the Brandenburg Gate (Brandenburger Tor) is the national symbol for Germany.
 Built in 1791, it was simply meant to mark the end of the boulevard, Unter den Linden.
 But the gate has had an eventful history.